Everyday English Expressions with DO

 Meaning: to do something as well as you possibly can.

-• We can’t promise you a miracle but we’ll do our best to help you solve your legal problem.
+• We can’t promise a miracle, but we’ll do our best to help you resolve your legal issue.

 That does it!